 As part of being in a loving and committed relationship, intimacy is vital.
-Having a healthy sexual relationship can be very crucial when it comes to keeping your relationship going strong.
-While certain relationships succeed in which sex is not considered an essential activity, for many people sex is a form of intimacy that is critical to maintaining a connection with their partner.
+Having a healthy sensual relationship can be very crucial when it comes to keeping your relationship going strong.
+While certain relationships succeed in which copulation is not considered an essential activity, for many people copulation is a form of intimacy that is critical to maintaining a connection with their partner.

 Common Bedroom Mistakes

 Never Expect Your Lover to Read Your Mind

 Every person is different when it comes to what pleases them.
 Letting your partner know what you want and enjoy is extremely important.
 No matter how long you have been together, it is important to communicate your wants and needs.
 Remember to be clear and specific, and if possible offer some directions.
 Not only will you be able to find satisfaction, but your partner will feel good knowing that they were able to please you.

 Never Expect Your Partner to Be “In the Mood” Just Because You Are